Artificialis

 contemporary art / history of art

-Posts filed under Visual Spaces of Today
+Posts filed under villa

 Foto/Industria 2023: From ancient analogue Images to AI-supported Pictures